No description

 • Request Tracking — Detailed per-IP request tracking with timestamps and durations

-• Streaming Support - Real-time streaming responses via SSE
+• Streaming Support — Real-time streaming responses via SSE, including delta.reasoning and the OpenRouter terminal usage chunk

 • MCP Broker — Aggregate tools from multiple MCP (Model Context Protocol) servers